 “While Black” Campaign with NYC Human Rights Comission

-The Commission wanted not just to gain insights regarding the challenges that Black New Yorkers face, but to also to identify what the Commission can do to be perceived as a trusted resource and to understand what might encourage someone to take the necessary steps to report these negative experiences.
+Zebra Strategies was approached by the NYC Commission on Human Rights to conduct research regarding the experiences of Black New Yorkers with racism and other forms of discrimination.
+The Commission wanted not just to gain insights regarding the challenges that Black New Yorkers face, but also to identify what the Commission can do to be perceived as a trusted resource for reporting these negative experiences.

-Zebra conducted three qualitative focus groups, with a total of 30 English- and Spanish-speaking Black New Yorkers.
+We conducted three qualitative focus groups, with a total of 30 English and Spanish-speaking Black New Yorkers.
 A qualitative discussion about racism and discrimination was followed by ad testing of three potential campaigns.
-Once the research was completed, Zebra provided the Commission with a comprehensive report.
-Case Study: “While Black” Campaign with NYC Human Right Commission
+Along with this qualitative research, Zebra Strategies conducted ad testing to confirm whether any of the proposed campaigns would increase awareness of the NYC Commission of Human Rights and meet their above-stated goals.
+Once the research was completed, Zebra Strategies provided the Commission with a comprehensive report.